orgSailingVLM/vlmbook/_sources/chapters/usage/usage.md

 ### Run script

-By default, the program assumes that the `variables.py` file is located in the working directory:
+By default, the program assumes that the `variables.py` file is located in the working directory.
+To run the program do:

 ```bash
 pySailingVLM